 Clarkston - Cornish is a very small town located in the state of Utah.
-With a population of 1,792 people and just one neighborhood, Clarkston - Cornish is the 130th largest community in Utah.
-Clarkston - Cornish has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+With a population of 1,831 people and just one neighborhood, Clarkston - Cornish is the 130th largest community in Utah.
+Much of the housing stock in Clarkston - Cornish was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Clarkston - Cornish isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Clarkston - Cornish are a mix of both white- and blue-collar jobs.
 Overall, Clarkston - Cornish is a town of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Clarkston - Cornish who work in management occupations (14.33%), office and administrative support (10.99%), and teaching (9.74%).